MDAnalysis/UserGuide/doc/source/formats/reference/dcd.rst

 Writing out
 ===========

-The writer follows recent NAMD/VMD convention for the unitcell (box lengths in Å and angle-cosines, ``[A, cos(gamma), B, cos(beta), cos(alpha), C]``) and writes positions in Å and time in AKMA time units.
+The writer follows recent NAMD/VMD convention for the unitcell (box lengths in Å and angle-cosines, ``[A, cos(gamma), B, cos(beta), cos(alpha), C]``).
+It writes positions in Å and time in AKMA time units.

-Reading and writing these trajectories within MDAnalysis will work seamlessly but if you process those trajectories with other tools you might need to watch out that time and unitcell dimensions are correctly interpreted.
+Reading and writing these trajectories within MDAnalysis will work seamlessly.
+However, if you process those trajectories with other tools, you need to watch out that time and unitcell dimensions are correctly interpreted.